kashmir96/osoappliance/content/directory/appliance-repair-technicians/1-appliance-pros.md

 categories: ["New Zealand"]
 tags: ["Wanganui"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-repair-technicians/1-appliance-pros.webp
+ image: /img/laundryappliance/187.webp
- alt: 'Logo for 1 Appliance Pros the New Zealand from Wanganui'
+ alt: 'NewZealand from 1appliancepros'
 ---

 # 1 Appliance Pros is an Appliance Repair Technician Company operating in Wanganui, New Zealand.